rtm516/GeyserMC-wiki/FAQ.md

 Floodgate can cause issues with plugins as it modifies the login process. *Please note that any offline mode authenticator plugins are only here for documentation; Geyser does not support the usage of offline mode.*

-* [DynamicBungeeAuth](https://www.spigotmc.org/resources/dynamicbungeeauth-premium-command-semi-premium-system-sessions.27480/) produces invalid credentials for Bedrock players
+* [DynamicBungeeAuth](https://www.spigotmc.org/resources/dynamicbungeeauth-premium-command-semi-premium-system-sessions.27480/) produces invalid credentials for Bedrock players.
 * [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-the-ultimate-antiexploit-plugin.62842/) thinks that Floodgate users are UUID spoofing - disable the `uuidspoof` setting in ExploitFixer's config.
 * [JPremium](https://www.spigotmc.org/resources/27766/) alters the UUID of a player causing Floodgate to not be able to get the Bedrock data from its map.
 * ~~[ProtocolSupport](https://www.spigotmc.org/resources/7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`.
 Use [ViaVersion](https://www.spigotmc.org/resources/19254/) instead if this keeps occurring~~ ProtocolSupport now works with the latest Floodgate.